ChesterCalog/PMS---SpotSmart/README.md

    license plate.
  - Find Vehicle: Allows users to search for a vehicle by license plate and retrieve its parking details.

-### Parking Spot Management and Dynamic Configuration:
- - Parking spots are divided into separate sections for cars and motorcycles.
-   Users can view available spots and parking details in real time.
- - The system allows administrators to set the number of parking spots available for both cars and motorcycles.

 ### Parking History:
  - Every entry and exit of vehicles is logged with details such as license plate, owner, vehicle type, parking spot, and timestamp.